EOL/deprecated_eol_php_code/applications/blur_detection_opencv_eol/readmeli.txt

 from: https://pyimagesearch.com/2015/09/07/blur-detection-with-opencv/
 -----------------------------------------------------------------
 I needed to do this on my Mac OS
 $ pip install imutils
 $ pip install opencv-python
+--- end for Mac OS ---

+Notes: eol-archive --- ran it but not sure if it helped: yum install python-devel yum install python27-python-pip pip install scikit-build

+WORKED OK IN eol-archive !!!
+--- both installs worked OK and fixed problem in eol-archive yum install numpy
+  -> worked OK, installed numpy in Rhel yum install opencv-python
+  - worked OK, installed opencv in Rhel

 -----------------------------------------------------------------
 $ sudo pip install opencv-python
 Password: